 Classes are offered in all areas of theatre, including acting, directing, performance studies, theatre history, dramatic literature, design, technical theatre, creative drama, theatre for young audiences, and musical theatre.

 An extensive and varied production program complements classroom work.
-A typical theatre season consists of seven or eight productions: typically half are presented in the 400-seat Thomas B. and Kathleen M. Donnell Theatre, with the other half presented in the 200-seat Eva Marie Saint Theatre.
-These shows are chosen to represent a broad range in dramatic genre and style, and efforts are made to achieve a balanced season of classics, musicals, and newer works.
+A typical theatre season consists of seven or eight productions which are presented either in the 400-seat Thomas B. and Kathleen M. Donnell proscenium Theatre or the 100-seat flexible black box Eva Marie Saint Theatre.
+Our shows are chosen to present our students with the oppotunity to work on a broad range in dramatic genres and styles.
+We aim to achieve a balanced season of classics, musicals, and newer works.

-Upon completion of the Baccalaureate degree, students in theatre are expected to:
+Upon completion of the baccalaureate degree, students will be able

-- Work collaboratively to solve specific production requirements as actor, director, designer and/or technician
+5. Work collaboratively to solve specific production requirements as actor, director, designer, and/or technician.

-- Present skills and knowledge as a theatre scholar/artist in a professional format.
+6. Apply skills and knowledge as a theatre scholar/artist in a professional manner.

-In addition to the course requirements below, all undergraduate degrees offered at BGSU include General Education course requirements, and Writing Proficiency course requirements.
-Please follow these links for more information:
+In addition to the course requirements for the major, all undergraduate degrees offered at BGSU include General Education course requirements and Writing Proficiency course requirements.
+Please follow the link below for more information: